BastianAlfred/DeepReinforcementLearning_p1navigation/Report.md

 - LAYERS = 64             # depth of fully connected layers

-To keep the model architecture lean and to bring not too much complexity in the non linear function approximator for the Q-table a simple neural network with the following architecture is used (carry over from previous project "dqn")
+To keep the model architecture lean and to bring not too much complexity in the non linear function approximator for the Q-table a simple neural network with the following architecture is used (carry over from previous project "dqn").
+The hidden layer has dimension (LAYERS, LAYERS)
 - __1__ fully connected __input layer__ with ReLu activation function
 - __1__ fully connected  __hidden layer__ with ReLu activation function
 - __1__ fully connected __output layer__